bhxshxn/Crypt/README.md

 # what is it?

-THIS IS PACKAGE TO HASH AND UNHASH YOUR PASSWORDS OR ANY SECRET, IMPORTANT INFORMATION.
+THIS IS PACKAGE TO HASH AND UNHASH YOUR PASSWORDS OR ANY SECRET, IMPORTANT Strings.

 # Installation

-`npm install @bhxshxn/cryptjs`
+`npm install stringcryptjs`

 # Examples
 ```